-Roofing including roof space

-Repair category 2

-Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-No inspection of the flat roof covering could be undertaken.
-Flat roof coverings will require above average maintenance and have a limited lifespan.
+Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+We were informed by the owner that repair works have been undertaken with replacement of the flashings.
+Any documentation or information relating to these works should be obtained.
+Restricted inspection of the roof void area was undertaken only due to the presence of owners possessions.
+The roof void area has been floored restricting our inspection of the joists.
+Some evidence of staining was noted to be affecting